 This unclenching is a function of temperature.
 Specifically, it happens at around 120 to 125 F, after you've taken the meat out of the oven and its temperature is on its way back down from 130 to 135 F (assuming medium rare).

 For a medium-sized roast, including whole roasted chickens and roasted turkey breasts, this might take around 20 minutes.
 For larger roasts, including whole turkeys, 5 minutes per pound is a good ballpark.
-Steaks cooked on the grill need to rest for 5-7 minutes per steak.
-Figure 3-5 minutes per grilled chicken breast.
+Steaks cooked on the grill need to rest for 5 to 7 minutes per steak.
+Figure 3 to 5 minutes per grilled chicken breast.